RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 The local pins RTS, DTR, DCD, DSR and RI can be connected to local/remote pins as desired.

 *Custom null modem :*
-In null modem connection TX of local port is connected to RX of remote port and vice-versa.
 ```
  tty2com0            tty2com1
      RXD -------------- TXD